catppuccin/community/rfc/CAT-0004-Wiki.md

 example of a repository that suffers from this is [userstyles](https://github.com/catppuccin/userstyles).

-Original Winston's suggestion prior to stepping down from core, was to start a MediaWiki, leading Isabel Roses to take over the proposal and create a demo see [Catppuccin Test Wiki](https://ctp-wiki.isabelroses.com).
+Originally, Winston's suggestion prior to stepping down from core was to start a MediaWiki, leading Isabel Roses to take over the proposal and create a demo see [Catppuccin Test Wiki](https://ctp-wiki.isabelroses.com).